Bug Club - capture your children's imagination and nurture lifelong readers

 Can I buy packages online?

-Yes, you can buy as many single books (or multi-book packs) as you need.
+No problem.
+You can buy as many single books (or multi-book packs) as you need, without committing to a Bug Club package or subscription.

 Do I need to buy professional development courses?